Carlos Moedas

-Carlos Manuel Félix Moedas (born 10 August 1970) is a Portuguese politician, civil engineer, and economist who has served as the mayor of Lisbon since 2021.
+Carlos Manuel Félix Moedas (born 10 August 1970) is a Portuguese politician, civil engineer, and management graduate who has served as the mayor of Lisbon since 2021.
 He is a member of the Social Democratic Party (PSD).

 From 2014 until 2019, Moedas served as European commissioner covering the portfolio of Research, Science and Innovation under the leadership of President Jean-Claude Juncker.
 Between 2011 and 2014 he served as Secretary of State in the XIX Constitutional Government of Portugal.

 In March 2021, Moedas announced his candidacy as mayor of Lisbon in the 2021 local elections, and was elected on 26 September of the same year.
 Moedas won reelection to a second term in October 2025.

 Early life and education

 Moedas was born to a communist journalist and a seamstress in Beja, Alentejo, southern Portugal, in 1970.
 He studied at Lisbon University, graduating in 1993 with a degree in Civil Engineering from the Instituto Superior Técnico.
 He spent his final year studying at the ENPC (Paris) via the Erasmus Programme.
 He was one of the first Portuguese students to undertake an Erasmus exchange.